-These hidden-veggie toddler smoothies are simple to blend up and are even easier to customize for breakfast or snack time.
-They’re a perfect way to serve smoothies for kids since they’re naturally sweet so they kids will love them, and loaded with nutrition to please the parents!
+These yummy toddler smoothies are simple to blend up and are even easier to customize for breakfast or snack time.
+They’re perfect smoothies for kids since they’re naturally sweet, loaded with nutrition from fruit and veggies, and they taste great!

 Healthy Toddler Smoothies

 To be completely honest, my oldest has never been a fan of smoothies.
-Because of that, I tried very hard to get my second to like them right from the start.
-I make her toddler smoothies a few times a week so they are familiar and I’m happy to report that she’s a total fan.
-(If you have a little one who doesn’t like smoothies, see my tips below!)
-We love smoothies for healthy breakfasts and snacks.
-And it’s nice that you can keep almost all of the ingredients in the freezer or pantry!
+Because of that, I tried very hard to get my second and third kids to like them right from the start.
+I make them smoothies a few times a week so they are familiar and I’m happy to report that she’s a total fan.

 Smoothies for Kids